Brette Harrington: Notable first ascents

-Starting around 2013, Harrington and partner Marc-André Leclerc began exploring and putting up first ascents in the mountains of western Canada.
+Starting around 2013, Harrington and partner Marc-André Leclerc began exploring and putting up first free ascents in the mountains of western Canada.
 “Climbing around our home [in British Columbia], a lot of things haven’t been done yet,” Harrington noted.
 In 2014, she and Leclerc made the first ascent of Straight No Chaser, a 1500m route (5.11/A1) in the Waddington Range of Canada.
-In 2016, Harrington, Leclerc and Ryan Johnson made the first ascent of the Northwest Turret (5.13a, A2) on Great Sail Peak of Baffin Island, Canada.
+In 2016, Harrington, Leclerc and Josh Lavigne made the first ascent of the Northwest Turret (5.13a, A2) on Great Sail Peak of Baffin Island, Canada.

-With fellow mountaineer Rose Pearson, Harrington established a new long alpine route, dubbed Life Compass, up the west face of Mount Blane in Canada's Rocky Mountains in May of 2018.
+With fellow mountaineer Rose Pearson, Harrington established a new long alpine route, dubbed Life Compass, up the west face of Mount Blane in Canada's Rocky Mountains in May 2018.
 The new route was hailed as "one of the few climbs of this size and grade ever established in the Canadian Rockies by an all-women team."

 In early April 2019, Harrington, Ines Papert and Luka Lindič made the first ascent of a new route, The Sound of Silence on the East Face of Mt.
 Fay in the Rockies of Alberta, Canada.
 The 1100 m route was completed in a fast and light style with one night spent 75 m (250 ft) below the summit.

 Other notable climbs

-Harrington gained recognition when, in February 2015, she free-soloed Chiaro di Luna (5.11a) on Aguja Saint Exupery, Patagonia.
+Harrington gained recognition when, in February 2015, she free-soloed Chiaro di Luna (5.11a, 750m) on Aguja Saint Exupery, Patagonia.
 Although the route had been climbed before by Alexander Huber in 2011, she was the first climber, male or female, to do so without the aid of any equipment or protection.
 The climb was ranked as one of the ten most legendary free solos to date.
 Fellow free soloist, Austin Howell wrote of the climb, "This is hands down one of the coolest free solos ever, and is notable because it's one of the few free solos that have been done on big mountains in Patagonia."

 In 2017, Harrington made a failed attempt at Riders on the Storm, on Torre Central del Paine, Patagonia.
 She and her climbing partner Mayan Smith-Gobat were able to work on some of the critical crux pitches, but were turned back from the summit by bad weather.
 "We were forced to use every technique we knew to get through the ice-covered and often run out climbing.
 Our goal then changed to just making it through the first half of 'Riders on the Storm' in any style possible."